BasilAtBentley/Basic-RAM-Concept-Setup/README.md

 This is a minimal setup for automating RAM Concept with Python.

+You can access the project folder by either cloning the repo to local or clicking the green code button and downloading the project folder as a a zip file.

 ## How It Works

 You define the path to your RAM Concept model (.cpt), the path to your Python script, and the location of the setup.bat.